 According to data gathered by Stay Smart Online: “43 percent of all cybercrime targets small business”, which is why you need to protect the soft and hard assets of your business and your customers.
-Westpac has a comprehensive list of scams and frauds for which to be on the lookout.
+Westpac has identified a comprehensive list of scams and frauds for which to be on the lookout.

-This week (May 21-27) is Scam Awareness Week.
-In business and personally, that’s an opportunity to take the time to test and reset your data management systems and make sure the data you own is secure.
+In business and personally, take the time to test and reset your data management systems and make sure the data you own is secure.
 Your business data includes, but is not limited to, your brand and reputation, your business ideas and concepts, as well as customer and supplier data.
 Like your own personal data, all that data is valuable, and that’s what makes it valuable to hackers.

 According to urban myth, the details of one credit card are worth about $4 on the criminal market.
 Not much of an incentive you’d think, but if you’ve got a thousand customers’ details in your easily hackable database – there’s incentive… and there goes your reputation as the business holding the details which is hacked.

 Every month, “59 percent of Australian organisations have their business interrupted by a cyber breach”.
 From the smallest to the largest we are vulnerable to scams, hacking, phishing, ransomware, viruses, spam.